BEST SHOULDER EXERCISES WITH DUMBBELLS

-Before you read ahead to the more detailed descriptions behind my choices, here’s a map of the deltoid muscles of the shoulder including the front deltoid, the middle deltoid and the rear deltoid so you can orient yourself as you begin to incorporate these exercises into your shoulder workout routine.
+Before you read ahead to the more detailed descriptions behind my choices, here’s a map of the deltoid muscles of the shoulder including the front deltoid, the middle deltoid and the rear deltoid muscles so you can orient yourself as you begin to incorporate these effective shoulder exercises into your shoulder workout routine.

 If building stronger shoulders is your goal, what do you do if you have to limit yourself to dumbbells?

-If I was asked what’s the absolute best exercise for shoulder strength regardless of equipment, my answer would be the barbell overhead shoulder press.
+If I was asked what’s the absolute best exercise for shoulder strength regardless of equipment, my answer would be a compound movement: the barbell overhead shoulder press.
 But you need a barbell for it.

 So if you’re recovering from a shoulder injury or don’t have a barbell at your disposal, what would be the best way to train your shoulders for strength using a pair of dumbbells only?

 Just because we don’t have a barbell doesn’t mean we have to give up the benefits of the overhead press movement.
 It will still be the basic foundation of your shoulder strength.

-You can do an overhead press with dumbbells, but don’t do this as a seated dumbbell shoulder press..
+You can do an overhead press with a pair of dumbbells, but don’t do this in seated positions as a seated dumbbell shoulder press.

 Some people think you take the legs out of the exercise by sitting down, but that’s a fallacy.

-What actually happens is that you wind up driving more into your knees and legs to press your head back into the bench, creating a counterforce and causing you to push the dumbbells up awkwardly overhead.
+What actually happens is that you wind up driving more into your knees and legs to press your head back into the incline bench, creating a counterforce and causing you to push the pair of dumbbells up awkwardly overhead.

-That interferes with the normal scapular-humeral rhythm of your arm by pressing your shoulder blades back into that bench, and creates a ‘cheat’ in the form of added stability from the use of the bench.
+That interferes with the normal scapular-humeral rhythm of your arm by pressing your shoulder blades back into that bench, and creates a ‘cheat’ in the form of added stability from the use of the incline bench.

 It’s preferable to do this essential shoulder dumbbell exercise in standing position, as a Standing Dumbbell Press.

 1.)
 STANDING DUMBBELL PRESS

-This exercise allows you to get your elbows out in front of your body into that scapular plane so you can press overhead more safely without risking impingement of the shoulder.
+This effective exercise allows you to get your elbows out in front of your body into that scapular plane so you can press overhead more safely without risking impingement of the shoulder.